The Service Industry

 Bartenders, bar backs, servers, and security personnel cannot clock in.
 Guest service members, audio and visual crews, stagehands, riggers and performers cannot put on a show.
 Construction crew cannot build their projects on time.
 Nurses and EMTs are overburdened.

 Nobody should be as monetarily vulnerable in our working society as those who serve others.
 And to face a months-long reality, that the cash they made on their last day of work is all they have, is a tough pill to swallow.
-Instead of waiting until a state agency suddenly becomes benevolent or until that GoFundMe finally pays out, we’re joining the #VirtualTipInitiative.
+Often the first to close and last top open, instead of waiting until a state agency suddenly becomes benevolent or until that GoFundMe finally pays out, use this #VirtualTipInitiative to help your local service workers.